Replica Symmetry Breaking without Replicas: Introduction

 \section{Introduction}

-Originally introduced by Parisi in order to interpret its exact solution of the Sherrington-Kirkpatrick model (SK) \cite{Parisi-1,Parisi-2}, the Replica Symmetry Breaking (RSB) ansatz proved to be an extremely valuable tool in explaining properties of disordered systems.
-Despite many technical advances, worth to cite the proof of the free energy functional by Guerra and Talagrand \cite{Guerra,Talagarand}, some of its fundamental features remain quite mysterious after more than thirty years.
+Originally introduced by Parisi \cite{Parisi-1} in his analysis of the Sherrington-Kirkpatrick model (SK) \cite{Parisi-1,Parisi-2}, the Replica Symmetry Breaking (RSB) ansatz proved to be an extremely valuable tool in explaining properties of disordered systems.
+Despite many technical advances, worth to cite is the proof of the free energy formula by Guerra and Talagrand \cite{Guerra,Talagarand}, some of its fundamental features remain quite mysterious after forty years.

 A central role is played by the elusive concept of \textit{pure state}.
-Despite a precise definition is still lacking, it is widely acknowledged that they must satisfy some properties.
+Despite a precise de\-fi\-nition is still lacking, it is widely acknowledged that they must satisfy some properties.
 For example, it is expected that the connected correlation functions associated to these states vanish in the thermodynamic limit \cite{Parisi-2,Marinari}.
-This imply that in some sense the measure conditioned to those states can be described by a mean field model of some kind (see Part III of \cite{Marinari}, updated 2014 version, for a non-rigorous but detailed discussion of the \textit{finite volume pure states}).
+This imply that in some sense the mea\-sure conditioned to those states can be described by a mean field model of some kind (see Part III of \cite{Marinari}, updated 2014 version, for a non-rigorous but detailed discussion of the \textit{finite volume pure states}).

-Perhaps, the most striking and unconventional property is that the pure states are predicted to have a hierarchical structure such that the support of the overlaps is ultrametric \cite{Parisi-2}.
-A considerable amount of work has been produced on this subject, culminating in a proof of ultrametricity for the SK model by Panchenko \cite{Panchenko}.
-Anyway, whether ultrametricity and other properties of the pure states hold in some general framework, including their representation as well defined mathematical objects, proved to be an extremely hard task and remains an open question.
+Perhaps, the most striking and unconventional property is that the pure states have be\-en pre\-dic\-ted to have a hierarchical structure, such that the support of the overlaps is ultrametric \cite{Parisi-2}.
+A considerable amount of works have been published on this argument, that cul\-mi\-na\-ted in a proof of ultrametricity by Panchenko \cite{Panchenko}.

+Anyway, whether the ultrametricity and other properties of the pure states hold in some general framework, including their representation as well defined mathematical objects, proved to be an extremely hard task and remains an open question.

-Inspired by a remarkable series of papers by Coja-Oghlan et al. which introduce tools from Graph Theory to study Belief Propagation algorithms \cite{ACO-1,ACO2,ACO3}, we propose that the set of pure states can be represented using a kernel, a two variables function
+Inspired by a remarkable series of papers by Coja-Oghlan and others, which introdu\-ce tools from Graph Theory to study Belief Propagation algorithms \cite{ACO-1,ACO2,ACO3,ACO4}, he\-re we present an original framework that is based on elementary combinatorial ar\-gu\-ments, and that allows to deal with many interesting physical systems, including spin glasses, without using replicas, nor averaging over the disorder.